 A gas cushion for highest purity and lowest maintenance: Gas bearings not only increase the lifetime but also enable complete oil-free operation.
-With Celeroton gas bearings this is also achievable at the highest possible speeds.
+With Celeroton gas bearings this is also achievable at the highest possible speeds for various gases.

-Basically, there is a difference on how the pressure can be built-up by the gas cushion.
-On the one hand there is the so called externally pressurized gas bearing and on the other hand the self-acting gas bearing.
+Basically, there is a difference in how the pressure can be built-up by the gas cushion.
+On the one hand there is the so called externally pressurized gas bearing and on the other hand there is the self-acting gas bearing.

-The pros and cons of gas bearing technology compared to ball bearings is summarised as:
+The pros and cons of gas bearing technology compared to ball bearings can be summarised as follows:

 An extended comparison of different bearings technologies can be found here.

 The behaviour of a gas bearing is strongly dependent on the viscosity of the gas in the bearing clearance.
 The viscosity again is dependent on temperature of the gas and the gas itself.
 The gas bearing is designed to run stably over the expected range of these parameters and throughout the entire speed range and with a range of manufacturing tolerances (e.g. the lowest gas bearing clearance can be critical at high temperature and maximum speed or the largest bearing clearance at minimum temperature at medium speeds).
 Furthermore, the gas bearing is designed to withstand the required maximum shock and vibration levels throughout the entire speed range (where low speeds are usually more critical than high speeds).

 The specific challenges in designing a high-speed turbo compressor with gas bearings: